kyma-project/control-plane/docs/internal/investigations/provisioning-custom-configuration.md

 The `configuration` in `KymaConfigInput` is a configuration not specific for any component.

 All configurations for component not marked as a `secret` are then saved to the ConfigMap on a created Cluster and marked as Installation overrides.
 They are also stored in the database.
-The confidential configuration is stored in Secret on a created cluster and encrypted before storing in database.
-The examples of such sensitive data could be: certificate's private keys, Minio Gateway credentials or Dex configuration containing some secrets.
+The confidential configuration is stored in a Secret on the created cluster and encrypted before storing in the database.
+The examples of such sensitive data could be: certificate's private keys, MinIO Gateway credentials, or Dex configuration containing some secrets.

 ### Pros
 - The solution is simple from API and Installation standpoint